putianyi889/Gold-Sheep-Cup/Guides/WoM rewards.md

 From the 9th GSC, [Minesweeper Online](https://minesweeper.online/) resources are added to the pool to bring more motivation and attract international players.
 Anyone can sponsor GSC by donating resources to an [official account](https://minesweeper.online/player/5619613).
 Any kind of resources are accepted while different resources apply different allocating rules.

 ## Eligibility
 Players need to participate in GSC and get a valid result.
 To participate in GSC, see [here](https://github.com/putianyi889/Miscellaneous/blob/master/%E6%89%AB%E9%9B%B7/GSC%20Guide.md).
+Players need to have an account on [minesweepergame.com](https://minesweepergame.com/) or [saolei.wang](http://www.saolei.wang/Main/Index.asp) with reasonable performance compared to their WoM accounts.

 Players need to be familiar with WoM features, especially the exchange system.